 Within each of those “levels”, there are several “sub-categories”.
 Different temperatures, and amounts of bean cracking define the different roasting levels.

 And, these sub-categories often go by special names like City, Full City, Italian or French (among others).

 This Wikipedia page does a great job of defining the roasting characteristics that exist.
 And, the Wiki even breaks these roast level into additional sub-categories.

 At The Coffee Bean Menu, we’ve researched and found the best coffee beans at each roasting level.
 We hope you’ll agree.
 If not, let us know in the comments about a better coffee bean and we’ll review it!

-Coffee beans are sometimes delivered this way to allow the end user the ability to do their own roasting.
+End users order coffee beans this way to be able to do their own roasting.

 Others may just enjoy the flavor of an unroasted coffee bean.

 But, usually that’s not the case for a typical coffee drinker.

 In the article Best Unroasted Coffee Beans, we’ve identified some coffee bean favorites.